geopsllc/solar-vote/README.md

-# Multi-Address Vote Monitoring Tool for the Solar Network
+# Vote Monitoring Tool for the Solar Network

 ## Installation